All Episodes

 I've never seen it this bad.

-And I'm I am just saying in my 31 years in radio, my 24 years at Fox, I've never seen this level of madness, psychosis, rage, insanity that we're now living through.
+And I am just saying in my 31 years in radio, my 24 years at Fox, I've never seen this level of madness, psychosis, rage, insanity that we're now living through.

-And that is, and I I want to make sure I I bifurcate this line really tight, because it's the same groups of people, and it's obvious what this is all about in the end for them.
+And that is, and I want to make sure I bifurcate this line really tight because it's the same groups of people.

-You know, it's like you know what Ellen DeGeneres' big sin was.
+You know, it's like, you know what Ellen DeGeneres' big sin was?

-She she laughed with George W. Bush.
+She laughed with George W. Bush.

 That's unacceptable.